DogeTheBeast/College_notes/CHEM 154/Unit 8/Gibb's Free Energy.md

 | -            | -            | Spontaneous at low *T*, Non-Spontaneous at High *T* |
 | +            | +            | Non-Spontaneous at low *T*, Spontaneous at high *T* |

-## Standard Gibb's Free Energy of formation
+## Standard Gibb's Free Energy of formation (${G_f°}$)

-The standard Gibbs free energy of formation (${G_f^°}$) of a compound is the change of Gibbs free energy that accompanies the formation of 1 mole of a substance in its standard state from its constituent elements in their standard states (the most stable form of the element at 1 bar of pressure and the specified temperature, usually 298.15 K or 25 °C).
+The standard Gibbs free energy of formation (${G_f°}$) of a compound is the change of Gibbs free energy that accompanies the formation of 1 mole of a substance in its standard state from its constituent elements in their standard states (the most stable form of the element at 1 bar of pressure and the specified temperature, usually 298.15 K or 25 °C).

 ---
 Read also - [[Entropy]]